Become A BTL Volunteer

 After becoming an approved TDCJ volunteer, you must attend a Bridges To Life Volunteer Training.
 (If you are interested in volunteering only in non-prison facilities, TDCJ approval is not necessary.)

-For the training (by Skype or Zoom), you will be mailed a Facilitator Manual, Restoring Peace curriculum book and study guide, and name badge.
+• For the training (in person or by Zoom), you will be receive a Facilitator Manual, Restoring Peace curriculum book and study guide, and name badge.